 - Sirpa: brings her camp stove and uses it at rest areas.
 She also brings a toaster oven and a blender, so that if they end up in a hotel without a full kitchen, they have options.
 She also loves her Yeti cooler, because it can keep food cold for days.

 - Emma: uses the Find Me Gluten Free to find restaurants while traveling.
 Her favorite chain restaurant is Red Robin.
 They have separate fryers for their sweet potato fries.
 They have a lettuce wrap option on their burgers.
 And they have an allergy app that they bring to your table to help you order safely.
 The only thing missing from the app is nightshades, so you need to ask about that.
 On business trips, she often asks her client to choose Japanese restaurants where she can order sashimi, or a flame-grilled steakhouse.

-- Eileen: There are two directories of 100% gluten-free restaurants (see my link love travel list).
+- Eileen: I created a list of 100% gluten-free restaurants that are also paleo-friendly.
 Otherwise, I request the gluten-free menu, let the waiter know up-front that I’m a good tipper, and choose one or two items I think might work with my diet and ask them to double-check with the chef.
 Usually, it’s a steak and unseasoned steamed vegetables.
 I bring a travel bottle of olive oil and bring my own Herbamare seasoning with me.

 - Our Preferred Lodging (33:43)